j2made/curtain/README.md

 # Curtain

-The one page, temp page, cover up that broken website for a minute page project that saves you time and clams.
+#####The one page, temp page, cover up that broken website for a minute project that saves you time and clams.

 ## Installation